Dpdl-io/DpdlEngine/Install_requirements.md

 The native libraries are located in the corresponding platform/architecture folder under './lib/native/' in the corresponding platform folder.

-The library can be compiled for additional platforms by us on your request by writing to info@dpdl.io
+The native libraries can be compiled for additional platforms by us on your request by writing to info@dpdl.io

 You may delete unused libraries for platforms that you are not interested in (e.g. ./lib/native/someplatform )